Gibbons-Lab/manuals-and-policies/COVID19_lab_health_plan.md

 # COVID-19 Lab Health Plan -- last updated 03/03/20

+_**03/04/20 UPDATE:** [Two new COVID-19 genomes sequenced today](https://twitter.com/trvrb/status/1235432204060131329).
+Data suggest that the second lineage was imported from outside US and that there is likely only one transmission chain within Western Washington.
+Simulations suggest that there are likely ~600 current infections (90% confidence interval = 80-1500).

 _**03/03/20 UPDATE:** [9 deaths (total) of coronovirus in the Seattle area](https://www.nytimes.com/2020/03/03/world/coronavirus-live-news-updates.html).
 Two of these deaths were up to 6 days ago, and only attributed to COVID-19 recently.
 Assuming a 1-2% mortality rate among those infected, it is now certain that there is a major outbreak in King County with hundreds-to-thousands of cases.
 Stay safe out there folks!
 See below for specific suggestions._

 _**02/29/20 UPDATE:** I suggest you follow Trevor Bedford (from Fred Hutch) on Twitter for the latest news on COVID-19 in Washington.
 Bedford has [recently shown](https://twitter.com/trvrb/status/1233970271318503426) strong evidence that COVID-19 has been circulating in our region since January 19th, with likely hundreds of cryptic cases.
 Therefore, I suggest you avoid crowded spaces.
 Try to maintain a 3-4 foot distance between yourself and others._